 As with all pest control, prevention is key.
 Below are some steps you can take to help prevent carpenter ants.

 - Repair water leaks: these pests are mostly motivated by moisture

-- Remove any damp wood or rotting wood: carpenter ants tend to seek out wet or decaying wood
+- Remove any damp or rotting wood: carpenter ants tend to seek out wet or decaying wood

-- Trim back tree branches away from your home: branches and limbs could serve as bridges for these pests to gain access into your home
+- Trim tree branches away from your home: branches and limbs could serve as bridges for these pests to gain access into your home

 Signs You Have Carpenter Ants